BioPsyk/PAFGRS/README.md

 # PA-FGRS

 ## Tutorial
-A tutorial can be found [here](doc/tutorial.html)
+A tutorial can be found [here](https://htmlpreview.github.io/?https://github.com/BioPsyk/PAFGRS/tree/master/doc/tutorial.html).

-If you want to regerate the vignette, then run the following code.
+If you want to regenerate the vignette, then run the following code.

 ``` r
 # Make sure to clone this repository